South Station Transportation Center Improvements

 What to Expect During This Work

-- Starting in summer 2020, riders should allow extra time (5 – 10 minutes) as they get used to new construction zones in the station and changes in paths of travel.
+Please allow extra time (5 – 10 minutes) as you get used to new construction zones and paths of travel at the station.

-The Pedal and Park facility on Atlantic Avenue will close at 12 PM on Friday, March 27.
-Any bikes left in the facility will be removed.
-Owners must contact the Transit Police at 617-222-1212 within 30 days to retrieve their bikes.
+The Pedal and Park facility on Atlantic Avenue is now closed.
+Any bikes left in the facility were removed.
+Contact the Transit Police at 617-222-1212 to retrieve your bike.

-Once construction on South Station is complete, a new Pedal and Park facility will be located within the building, accessible from the Atlantic Avenue sidewalk just south of the train station entrance.
+Once construction is complete, a new Pedal and Park facility will open inside South Station, accessible from the Atlantic Avenue sidewalk.

 - The cab stand in front of the bus terminal will be relocated about 80 feet south.

-- The cab stand by the Atlantic Avenue South Station entrance will be split into 2 for access to the construction zone.
+- The cab stand by the Atlantic Avenue entrance will be split into 2 for access to the construction zone.

-- The passenger pick-up and drop-off zone located north of the Beach Street/Atlantic Avenue intersection on the east side of Atlantic Avenue will be relocated south of the intersection.
+- The pick-up/drop-off zone located north of the Beach Street/Atlantic Avenue intersection on the east side of Atlantic Avenue will be relocated south of the intersection.

 All entrances to South Station will remain ADA-accessible.
 Here’s what you can expect at each entrance:

-- Atlantic Avenue entrance: Access to South Station from the Atlantic Avenue entrance will be maintained throughout construction.
+- Atlantic Avenue: Access to South Station from Atlantic Avenue will be maintained throughout construction.

-- Dorchester Avenue access: There will be access to the South Station platform from Dorchester Avenue via a new walkway constructed between 245 Summer Street (the Fidelity offices) and the U.S. Postal Service building.
+- Dorchester Avenue: Access to South Station from Dorchester Avenue is available via a new walkway between 245 Summer Street and the United States Postal Service building.

-- Bus terminal access: Access to the bus terminal will be maintained through the current bus terminal entrance and Track 1 platform.
+- Bus terminal: Access will continue to be available through the current street-level entrance and from the Track 1 platform.

 How This Work Will Improve South Station

-The outdoor concourse area will increase in size by 67% for an improved experience for riders and people passing through the station.
-The tracks and platforms will also be completely covered.
+- The outdoor Commuter Rail concourse area will expand by 67%, and the tracks and platforms will be completely covered.

-The new bus terminal will increase capacity by more than 50%.
-It will also provide more convenient connections to the Commuter Rail and subway.
+- Capacity at the bus terminal will increase by more than 50%, with more convenient connections to the Commuter Rail.